RossWaters40718/Graph-it_Easy/README.md

 In The Test Class Which Also Includes An Example
 Of Communication With A Tektronix TDS210 Oscilloscope Via Gpib Bus.
-All Communication To The Oscilloscope Used The TDS210 Class.
-To Use The GPIB The Following Is Required.
+All Communication To The Oscilloscope Uses The TDS210 Class.
+To Use GPIB The Following
+Is Required.

 ########### REQUIREMENTS FOR GPIB ##########